 - Any forms you need to have signed should be brought with you and be filled out before coming to the office.

 - Remember the advisors have many students to see and lots of other work to do besides advising you.
 While they are happy to help they can’t be wasting time (and desk space) watching you fill out a form you should have brought with you filled out.

-You may follow any calendar that has come out since you have been studying as an undergraduate student at UWaterloo.
+You may follow any Calendar that has come out since you have been studying as an undergraduate student at Waterloo.
 Just fill out a plan modification form and see your advisors.
-The default is to follow the calendar from the year you started.
+The default is to follow the calendar from the year you started in the Math faculty.

 I read MTHEL 300 is now a required course, does this apply to me?